ksoze84/handWriteSignature/README.md

 Hand Drawn signature generator for Canvas HTML element.
 Allows to generate the a unique signature from a string or generate a random signature.

+Generate a stroke from points and curves.
+This is NOT based on fonts.

 ## Installation

 ```